 From the town of Waskish, take Highway 2 north for approximately 2 miles.

 This is one of Minnesota's only remaining true wilderness areas.
 Red Lake is Minnesota's largest lake that is entirely within the state's borders.
 The park is divided into two segments: the southern portion, where you will find the campground, and the northern portion on Highway 72, where you can explore Big Bog's attractions and enjoy recreation.

 Colorful wildflowers and birds thrive in the bogs.
 Plant varieties include bottle gentians, rosemary, bog laurel, sundew, pitcher-plant, moccasin flowers, and bog orchids.
 Over 300 species of birds, including many warblers, nest in the bog.
 You may spot Palm Warblers, Connecticut Warblers, Nashville Warblers and more.
 Great grey owls are seen at times.
-Bears, wolves, fox, bobcats and bog lemmings inhabit this area.
+Bears, wolves, fox, bobcats and bog lemmings are among some of the wildlife that inhabits this area.
 You might also see a moose in this park.

 Fresh water, flush and vault toilets, showers, fire rings, picnic tables, and fish-cleaning facilities are provided in the park.

 Visit Roseau famed for hockey and the self-proclaimed title of "Snowmobile Capital of Minnesota," Warroad, which is the only U.S. port on Lake of the Woods, or Angle Inlet, which can only be reached by driving into Canada and then back into the U.S. Bring your passport.